kedacore/keda-docs/content/docs/2.1/concepts/scaling-deployments.md

 ## Long-running executions

-One important consideration to make is how this pattern can work with long running executions.
+One important consideration to make is how this pattern can work with long-running executions.
 Imagine a deployment triggers on a RabbitMQ queue message.
 Each message takes 3 hours to process.
 It's possible that if many queue messages arrive, KEDA will help drive scaling out to many replicas - let's say 4.
 Now the HPA makes a decision to scale down from 4 replicas to 2.
 There is no way to control which of the 2 replicas get terminated to scale down.
 That means the HPA may attempt to terminate a replica that is 2.9 hours into processing a 3 hour queue message.

 There are two main ways to handle this scenario.